xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 - fork it, with its original `master` or `main` branch (for example in the [3rd party xPacks](https://github.com/xpack-3rd-party) organization)
+- preferably rename it:
+  - add a prefix with the name of the original organization
-- preferably rename it, to add a `-xpack` suffix
+  - add the `-xpack` suffix
+  - click the **Rename** button
 - select the **Settings** tab
   - in the **Features** section
     - disable **Wikis**